zaytsevdmitry/IDDataTypeSparkExample/README.md

 * Print test data generation explanation plan
 * values:true/false

+### buildSingleIdColumn
+* type:Boolean
+* All columns will be deleted except id.
+If false  all columns will be saved (bigint, decimal, string-bigint, string-uid, timestamp)
+* values:true/false

 ### testJoins
 * type: Boolean
 * Test the join of datasets